Hiroki-Maeda/ninwavelets/README.md

 you should use it when you plot it only.
 For example, GMW with sfreq=1000, freq=3 returnes bad wave.
 If you want good wave, you must set
-large accuracy and length when you make this instance.

 Returns
 MorseWavelet: list of np.ndarray